 Macro object is small enough and some of its or because the surrounding habitat does not provide color contrast, making it very difficult to focus on the point that we would expect if you use auto focus, while the very limited time before the animal escaped.

 When we are shooting macro, depth-of-field is very thin, so just a little movement could have been out of focus.
 Therefore, using the method of focusing by pressing the shutter button half is not very practical.
 Because every time we want to take pictures then the camera will do the focusing.
+The best way to anticipation is to use manual focus mode.
+Set was the focus on the camera and or on the lens to manual focus mode.

 5. Using macro lens or reverse lens technique

+Macro object is relatively very small.
+If we want to be able to capture details, then we need to use a lens that can handle a very close focus distances.
+This special lens called a macro lens.
 However, if have not a macro lens then we be use a technique known as reverse lens.
 This technique uses one particular type of ring (a very cheap price, to attach the lenses, usually prime lens / prime with aperture width, for example, the EF 50mm f1.8 that costs are also cheaper) in the inverted position.
 How to focusing it?
 Of course should manually, but then shooting macros generally use manual focusing.

 No comments: